usefulio/blaze-state/README.md

 **State.mixin(templateClass, options)**

-`templateClass` is the reference the Template you want to extend.
+`templateClass` is the reference to either a single Template or an array of Templates that you want to extend.

 `options` is an object that recognizes the following keys: